Spreadsheets list work, but they do not run it

 Identify where status, ownership, or records context depends on someone updating a spreadsheet by hand.

-Move intake, prescreening, records, follow-up, scheduling, and reporting into one workflow.
+Move intake, prescreening, records, follow-up, scheduling, and reporting into one recruiting path.

 Use current recruiting status to explain movement, blockers, source quality, and next steps.